yellowberryHN/redive/docs/guide.md

 > WARNING: **Disclaimer**
 > This process takes a while (around 2-3 hours), there's a lot of tedious setup, and it's a bit of a pain in the ass.
+> Hopefully this will change in the future, we'll see.

 > QUESTION: **"Do I need this guide?"**
 > If you only intend to play on [popular network],